Holy Rood House

 Introducing The Centre for the Study of Theology and Health

-The CSTH was established in January 2001 as part of the ministry of Holy Rood House, Centre for Health and Pastoral Care.
+The CSTH was established in December 2000 as part of the ministry of Holy Rood House, Centre for Health and Pastoral Care.
 It is a place for learning, reflecting and flourishing.
 All the work of the community of Holy Rood House is held within a prayerful and theologically reflective framework.
 Please click here for leaflet.

 Aims and Objectives of the Centre